 Since the global financial crisis of 2007, the problem of ethics in the modern economy has felt ever-present.
 Where earlier scandals like the collapse of Barings Bank in 1995 seemed like the work of individual bad apples in a generally self-regulating financial ecology, we’re now much more inclined to think systemically.
 Is there an inherent instability in 21st century capitalism?
 Does the financial system drive the growth of massive inequality?
 Should governments do more to regulate that system—could they do so even if they wanted to?

-This event, ‘Must bankers be bad?’, on Saturday 25th November aims to address these questions from a range of perspectives, within and beyond the humanities.
-It takes place at Birmingham Impact Hub in Digbeth, near the city’s financial centre.
+‘Must bankers be bad?’ aimed to address these questions from a range of perspectives, within and beyond the humanities.
+It took place at Birmingham Impact Hub in Digbeth, near the city’s financial centre.
 We aim to take our research and ideas from the university campus into the heart of the city, to engage with citizens of Birmingham across all walks of life.
 Rather than a simple condemnation of Big Banking, we want to facilitate a nuanced conversation that might lead to new ideas, and grow shared understandings.

 If the 1780s were a moment of transition in the Atlantic economy, the 1980s were a coked-up, hypertrophied moment of expansion.
 Emma Barrett, my colleague in the History Department, works on the financial world during the so-called Big Bang under Margaret Thatcher.
 Her research uncovers how financial workers in the period constructed their identities and networks, including their feelings on the moral content of their working lives.
 Given the direct impact of the Big Bang era on today’s financial industry, Emma’s historical analysis could have important implications for the path we choose today.